dimitri-nicolo/calico/v2.6/security/comms/kibana-tls.md

 ### Value

-Providing TLS certificates for Tigera Secure EE components is recommended as part of a zero trust network model for security.
+Providing TLS certificates for Calico Enterprise components is recommended as part of a zero trust network model for security.
 Providing these certificates also ensures the user's browser will trust the Kibana UI.

 ### Before you begin...

 By default, the {{site.prodname}} API server uses self-signed certificates on connections.
 To provide TLS certificates, get the certificate and key pair for the {{site.prodname}} Kibana using any X.509-compatible tool or from your organization's Certificate Authority.
-The certificate must have a Subject Alternate Name of `tigera-secure-kb-http.tigera-kibana.svc`.
+The certificate must have a Subject Alternate Name of `calico-enterprise-kb-http.tigera-kibana.svc`.

 ### How to